 Amritsar was founded in 1577 by Guru Ram Das, the fourth guru of Sikhs.
-It’s the spiritual capital of the Sikhs and gained its name, meaning "Holy Pool of Nectar", from the body of water around the Golden Temple.
+It’s the spiritual capital of the Sikhs and gained its name, meaning "Holy Tank of Nectar of Immortality", from the body of water surrounding the magnificent Golden Temple.

 Tours to Amritsar

 Numerous companies offer tours to Amritsar from Delhi.
 An inexpensive option is this one-night Indian Railways Amritsar Rail Tour Package.
 Rates start from 5,244 rupees per person (triple share) and include train travel on the Swarna Shatabdi Express, all meals, accommodations, transport and sightseeing.

 Singles can expect to pay 8,192 rupees.
 Places visited are the Golden Temple, Wagah Border, and Jallianwala Bagh.
 The tour departs from New Delhi Railway Station every Friday and Saturday at 7.30 a.m.

 When to Go

 Amritsar has quite an extreme climate, with very hot summers and very cold winters.
 The best months to visit are October and November, and February and March.
 If you don't mind feeling a little chilly, December and January are also good times to visit.
 The temperature starts climbing from April, and the monsoon rain arrives in July.

 The Golden Temple

 The exquisite Golden Temple (formally known as Sri Harmandir Sahib, "The Abode of God"), is what really makes this otherwise unremarkable Punjabi city special.
 This sacred Sikh shrine attracts pilgrims from all over the world, who pay their respects and do voluntary service.
 Astonishingly, the number of visitors per year rivals the Taj Mahal in Agra.
 The temple looks particularly arresting at night when it’s beautifully lit up, with its imposing pure gold dome illuminated.